-About Round Dhaulagiri Trek
+About Round Dhaulagiri Trek - 20 days

 We offer 2 options for the first part of the trip.
-The shorter option follows the normal route along Myagdi Khola valley starting from Darbang, which is now connected by road through Beni.
-The other option starts at Galeshwor (road access also through Beni) and at first follows the Raughat Khola valley (khola means river in the Nepali language) and then cuts across the west to Myagdi Khola valley.
-Both trail options meet between the villages of Jeltung and Lipse, from where we continue on the normal route gradually up towards Italian Base Camp (3,660m).
-Between Italian Base Camp and French Pass, we will be walking across Chhonbardan glacier and moraines.
+The shorter option follows the normal route along Myagdi Khola Valley starting from Darbang, which is now connected by road through Beni.
+The other option starts at Galeshwor (road access also through Beni) and first follows the Raughat Khola Valley and then cuts across the west to Myagdi Khola Valley.
+Both trail options meet between the villages of Jeltung and Lips, from where we continue on the normal route gradually up towards Italian Base Camp (3,660m).
+Between Italian Base Camp and French Pass, we will be walking across the Chhonbardan glacier and moraines.
 Some parts along with that route experience rockfall, so we have to pay extra attention to the local conditions.